 How to create a healthy loving relationship

 The emotional quality of our Personal relationships is where deep fulfilment and happiness lies.
-It does not matter how much success you achieve in other areas of your life, if your romantic relationship is failing you will find it very difficult to be happy.
+It does not matter how much success you achieve in other areas of your life, if your romantic relationship is distressed it will cast a very long shadow.

 Three words sum up a healthy loving relationship, LOVE, TRUST and RESPECT.
 If any one of these are missing from your relationship the chances are it will be in distress.